 Renewal applicants must provide a copy of their existing permit to avoid having to provide proof of competency with a handgun.

-Effective October 1, 2017, the processing fee is $15.
-Payment may be made by cash, check, money order, or by most major debit and credit cards.
+The processing fee of $15 may be paid by cash, check, money order, or by most major debit and credit cards.
 Please know that debit and credit card payments are not accepted after 4:30 p.m.

 Completing any hunter education or hunter safety course approved by the Department of Game and Inland Fisheries or a similar agency